Arjan77-tech/ice-cream-system/README.md

-   -Notes Make sure Apache and MySQL are running Database name should match the .sql import
+   -Notes Make sure Apache and MySQL are running, Database name should match the .sql import